MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/infoprotect-tutorial-step4.md

 ## To manually change our default label

-On the Information Protection bar, select the last label to see how sub-labels display:
+On the Information Protection bar, select the last label and you see how sub-labels display:

 ![Azure Information Protection quick start tutorial step 4 - choose a sub-label](../media/info-protect-sub-labelsv2.png)

-Select one of these sub-labels, and you will see how the other labels no longer display on the bar now that you've selected a label for this document.
+Select one of these sub-labels, and you see how the other labels no longer display on the bar now that you've selected a label for this document.
 The **Sensitivity** value changes to show the label and sub-label name, with a corresponding change in label color.
 For example:

 ![Azure Information Protection quick start tutorial step 4 - sub-label selected](../media/info-protect-sub-label-selectedv2.png)